-Baby swaddle suits keep newborn bugs snug and help them get all the precious zeds they need.
+A perfectly sized baby swaddle suit keeps newborn bugs snug and help them get all the precious zeds they need.

-Baby swaddles are cocoon-like garments that mimick the cosiness of the womb, swaddle suits work wonders for reducing anxiety in newborns and they’re saviours when it comes to quality sleep and more of it.
+Baby swaddles are cocoon-like garments that mimick the cosiness of the womb to help reduce anxiety and improve sleep quality in newborns.
 They prevent scratching and constant waking from the startle reflex, plus with no tricky wrapping required like with muslin swaddles, they make dressing minis for bed an absolute breeze.

 Keep reading for important features to consider when you’re on the hunt for a practical baby swaddle along with a handy list of the top brands in the land.

 Breathable materials – Like any sleepwear for babies, ensure your swaddle is made of natural fabrics that allow good airflow such as super soft organic cotton or Merino wool.
 This is important for keeping baby at a comfortable, safe temperature while they snooze.

 A hip-friendly design – With Healthy Hips Australia reporting that eight babies a day are diagnosed with developmental dysplasia of the hip (DDH), preventative measures are super important in the early months.
 Hip-friendly swaddles give little legs plenty of room to sit in the natural ‘froggy’ position and move freely.

 Ease of washing – From dribble to reflux and inevitable blowouts, you can count on having to wash bub’s swaddles often.
 Look out for resilient materials that are machine-washable, quick to dry and won’t lose their shape easily.

 T.O.G warmth rating – Like a baby sleeping bag, swaddles also sometimes come in different T.O.G ratings, which is a measurement that indicates the warmth of materials.
 The higher the T.O.G rating, the warmer the garment, so keep this in mind when buying for warm and cool climates.

 15 best baby swaddles for newborn bubs